stealsocks/joodaloop.com/content/colophon.md

 This site is generated using [Hugo](https:/gohugo.io), chosen for it's [speed](https://www.zachleat.com/web/build-benchmark/) and feature set.
 The layout uses a custom theme (that I intend to make open-source in the future) and uses no external libraries or frameworks.

+This setup costs me exactly $0 a month for hosting, and $10 a year for the domain.

 | Service | Purpose |
 |-|-|
 | [Github](https://github.com) & [Git](https://git-scm.com/) | Hosting and version control. |